Skip to content

 Lido Morelli – Porto Cesareo

-Lido Morelli in Porto Cesareo is a popular beach club known for its pristine white sandy beach and clear turquoise waters.
+Lido Morelli in Porto Cesareo is a famous beach club known for its pristine white sandy beach and clear turquoise waters.
 The club offers sunbeds, umbrellas, showers, and changing facilities.
 Visitors can also enjoy a beachside restaurant and bar serving delicious seafood dishes and refreshing drinks.

 Lido Silvana – Torre Canne